-The source of funds for this IAA is Model Toxics Control Operating Account (23P), Model Toxics Control Capital Account (23N).
+The source of funds for this IAA is Model Toxics Control Operating Account (23P), Model ToxicsCapital Account (23N).
 Both parties agree to comply with all applicable rules and regulations associated with these funds.

-The parties have determined that the cost of accomplishing the work identified herein will not exceed three hundred fifty-two thousand, two hundred eighty-nine dollars and zero cents (\$352,289.00), including any indirect charges.
+The parties have determined that the cost of accomplishing the work identified herein will not exceed Two hundred sixty thousand, three hundred seventy-five dollars and seventy-five cents (\$260,375.75), including any indirect charges.
 Payment for satisfactory performance of the work shall not exceed this amount unless the parties mutually agree via an amendment to a higher amount.
 Compensation for services shall be based on the terms and tasks set forth in Appendix A, Statement of Work.
 ECOLOGY will not make payment until it has reviewed and accepted the work.